isomerpages/jointpoly-polyforum/_about/Sub Themes/Military Defence.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PF 2024/About PF 2024/PF24_web_banner_v2_03.jpg">
 </div>
-<p>Military Defence means having a strong and credible SAF to deter aggression
-and protect the country.
-As National Service is core to the SAF, the support of individual servicemen, families, employers and the community is also crucial for a strong Military Defence.</p>
+<p>For a small country like Singapore, Military Defence is about building
+a strong and formidable defence force that makes potential aggressors think twice before attacking us.
+Effective deterrence is key in keeping Singapore secure.</p>
+<p></p>
+<p>And if that fails, we must be able to defend ourselves when attacked.
+The Singapore Armed Forces (SAF) depends on National Servicemen to augment its standing force of Regulars.
+Thus, the support of their families, employers, and the community is crucial to keep the SAF operationally ready.
+When the entire nation rallies behind the SAF, it gives strength to the nation and provides the security and peace we enjoy.</p>